 Graduation from an accredited four-year college or university, preferably with a degree in business administration, government, public administration, public relations or a related field.
 One year of relevant experience preferred.
 Experience and education may be substituted for each other on a year-for-year basis.
 Must have strong computer, oral and written communication skills.
 Knowledge of Congressional and/or state legislature/agency procedures, public policy initiatives, and laws and regulatory activities preferred.
 State of Texas experience preferred.

 - Knowledge of Congressional and/or state legislature/agency procedures, public policy initiatives, and laws and regulatory activities.

 - Knowledge of state and federal legislative processes, which includes analysis and interpretation of legislation.

 - Skill in the use of personal computers.

 - Skill in developing and making presentations.

-- Ability to identify problems, evaluate alternatives and implement effective solutions.
+- Ability to develop and implement effective solutions.

 - Ability to establish goals and objectives.

 - Ability to plan work for favorable results.

 - Ability to exercise common sense, good judgment, and work independently.